WordPress/wordcamp.org/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: "✨ Feature request"
 about: If you have an idea to improve an existing WordCamp feature, please let us know.
+title: ''
+labels: ''
+assignees: ''

 ---